geoHeil/awesome-tools/real-world-dataflow-problems.md

 - consider hybrid cloud (cross cloud provider)
 - adhere to https://www.acm.org/binaries/content/assets/public-policy/2017_usacm_statement_algorithms.pdf and especially look out for any data provenance issues
 - make sure to setup a file quota in HDFS per user

+### monitoring
+- build in monitoring E2E by design

 ### llap
 llap might not start (in case of a small development cluster) if not enough memory is available or a node is down.
 However, currently in HDP 2.6.4 no meaningful error message is displayed